-In the northern high latitudes, the increase in carbon storage is not as pronounced as the increase in tree fraction.
-In terms of mean values over the zone 60-70°N, the biomass increases by 1.3 kgC m-2 while the soil carbon decreases by 0.5 kgC m-2.
+[34] In the northern high latitudes, the increase in carbon storage is not as pronounced as the increase in tree fraction.
+In terms of mean values over the zone $60^{\circ}-70^{\circ}$ N, the biomass increases by 1.3 kgC m-2 while the soil carbon decreases by 0.5 kgC m-2.
 The latter is caused by a replacement of tundra with forest, as simulated soil carbon storage for trees is on average by 3 kgC m-2 lower than the soil carbon storage for grass.

-Two additional sensitivity experiments are performed to analyze the relative role of changes in climate and CO_2 in alterating the terrestrial and oceanic carbon budget.
-Our approach is similar to the method by Cramer et al., [2001].
-In the first simulation (AOVC-0K-co2), the carbon cycle is driven by a CO_2 concentration of 260 ppmv while the physical climate components simulate the pre-industrial climate from AOVC-0K simulation (see Table 1).
-In the second simulation (AOVC-8K-clm), the terrestrial carbon responds to a pre-industrial CO_2 concentration (280) ppmv) while the atmosphere/ocean components simulate AOVC-8K climate.
-The AOVC-0K-co2 simulation reveals effect of changes in atmospheric CO_2 concentration ("CO2 only"), while the AOVC-8K-clm simulation demonstrates an effect of climatic changes ("climate only").
-Changes in terrestrial carbon balance in the simulations are presented in Table 5.
-In the AOVC-0K-co2 simulation, lower atmospheric CO_2 lead to a decrease in NPP by 1.5 PgC/yr (see Eq.
-A5).
-Consequently, carbon storage in biomass and soil decreases, and total terrestrial carbon storage eventually reduces by 49 PgC (see Table 5).
+[35] Two additional sensitivity experiments are performed to analyze the relative role of changes in climate and CO_2 in alterating the terrestrial and oceanic carbon budget.
+Our approach is similar to the method by Cramer et al. [2001].
+In the first simulation (AOVC-0K-co2), the carbon cycle is driven by a CO2 concentration of 260 ppmv while the physical climate components simulate the preindustrial climate from AOVC-0K simulation (see Table 1).
+In the second simulation (AOVC-8K-clm), the terrestrial carbon responds to a preindustrial CO2 concentration (280 ppmv) while the atmosphere/ocean components simulate AOVC-8K climate.
+The AOVC-0K-co2 simulation reveals effect of changes in atmospheric CO2 concentration ("CO2 only"), while the AOVC-8K-clm simulation demonstrates an effect of climatic changes ("climate only").
+Changes in terrestrial carbon balance in the simulations are presented in Table 4.
+In the AOVC-0K-co2 simulation, lower atmospheric CO_2 lead to a decrease in NPP by 1.5 PgC yr^{-1} (see (A5)).
+Consequently, carbon storage in biomass and soil decreases, and total terrestrial carbon storage eventually reduces by 49 PgC (see Table 4).
 In contrast, the "climate only" simulation reveals an increase in NPP, biomass, and soil carbon, with total gain in 145 PgC.
-Therefore, changes in the atmospheric fields are more important for the terrestrial carbon budget than the changes in the atmospheric $\rm CO_2$.
+Therefore, changes in the atmospheric fields are more important for the terrestrial carbon budget than the changes in the atmospheric CO2.

-We compare our results with other model assessments of the terrestrial carbon budget for the early to middle Holocene.
-Inverse modeling approach by Indermühle at al., [1999] (which is based on double deconvolution of Taylor Dome data) revealed a higher terrestrial carbon storage by 195 Pg at 8 kyr BP relative to pre-industrial.
+[36] We compare our results with other model assessments of the terrestrial carbon budget for the early to middle Holocene.
+Inverse modeling approach by Indermühle et al. [1999] (which is based on double deconvolution of Taylor Dome data) revealed a higher terrestrial carbon storage by 195 Pg at 8 kyr B.P. relative to preindustrial.
 In comparison with this estimation, changes within CLIMBER-2 (90 PgC) are smaller in amplitude while qualitatively in the same direction.
 Regarding experiments with prognostic models for the terrestrial biosphere, differences in the design of experiments are so significant that direct comparison can be misleading.
-Most simulations were done with "off-line" climate change scenarios, i.e. without accounting for biogeophysical feedbacks.
-For example, Foley [1994b] found a 40 PgC increase in terrestrial carbon storage in an experiment with the DEMETER model using a mid-Holocene climate simulated by the GENESIS model (atmospheric CO_2) was not changed).
-Francois et al. [2000] using the CARAIB model simulated a lower terrestrial carbon storage by 132 PgC and 31 PgC at 6 kyr BP relative to pre-industrial for the climate changes simulated by the ECHAM and LMD-LSCE models, respectively (atmospheric CO_2 concentration was changed from 280 to 260 ppmv).
-Beerling [2000] found a decrease in the terrestrial carbon storage of 265-370 PgC in experiments using the SDGVM model for the climate changes simulated by the UGAMP model for the mid-Holocene.
-In the latter experiment, a significant part of the carbon loss was presumably a response to a decrease in the atmospheric CO_2 concentration from 350 ppmv to 280 ppmv.
+Most simulations were done with "off-line" climate change scenarios, i.e., without accounting for biogeophysical feedbacks.
+For example, Foley [1994] found a 40 PgC increase in terrestrial carbon storage in an experiment with the DEMETER model using a mid-Holocene climate